-Summary: Differing perspectives on theological issues allow us to both see other views and approach our own views with more clarity.
+Summary: Differing perspectives on theological issues allow us to see other views and approach our views with more clarity.

 I have recently started reading Richard Beck’s blog Experimental Theology.
-I was briefly introduced to Dr Beck 10 or 12 years ago via a mutual friend at a conference, but it is only recently that I have started reading him.
+I was briefly introduced to Dr Beck 10 or 12 years ago via a mutual friend at a conference, but only recently have I started reading him.

 The Slavery of Death is an attempt to explore the way that the Christus Victor model of the atonement* interacts with the way most western Christians view the relationship between Sin and Death.

 The Eastern Orthodox tradition does not reject the Penal Substitution model of atonement, but they tend to emphasize the Christus Victor model as more in line with their theological positions.
 So much of what Beck is doing in this book is telling the story of Christianity again (for us Western Christians), but through the lens of Orthodox views.